 I’m here to tell you this easy weeknight lasagna with tomato sauce.
 Lasagna doesn’t have to be a laborious time consuming dish to make.
 Take a look at the name of this recipe, it’s Easy Weeknight Lasagna.
-That’s right, this is a lasagna that you can pull together on a weeknight.
+That’s right, you can pull this meal together on a weeknight.
 The secret that sets this dish apart from any other lasagna recipe is that this is using no-boil noodles.

 Have you seen the no-boil lasagna noodles in your grocery store?
 If you haven’t, take a look at them here so you know what to look for next time you’re down the pasta aisle.